devsoc-unsw/notangles/README.md

 ### Running the back-end

-(Skip this for now) Navigate into `notangles/server` and run `docker-compose up`.
-This runs the server and the database as a bundle.

-(Start from here) After that, navigate to the `timetable-scraper` repo (which can be found [here](https://github.com/csesoc/timetable-scraper)) and run `npm start` to start the scraper’s server.
-To update the scraped data, run `npm run scraper`.
-This command should only need to be run once each term.
+To start the back-end, navigate into `/server`, install packages with `npm i`, then run `npm run start`.

 ### Running the auto-timetabler

-For the node server, navigate into `notangles/server`, install packages with `npm i`, then run `npm run start`.
-While this is running, in another terminal navigate into `notangles/auto_server`, install python packages with `pip install -r requirements.txt`, and start the server with `python server.py`.
+To start the auto-timetabler, navigate into `/auto_server`, install the required Python packages with `pip install -r requirements.txt`, then start the server with `python server.py`.

 ## Documentation